Building a gazebo roof

 I used 3/8 inch exterior grade plywood of a common but not the worst grade.
 You can see knots and imperfections.
 I cut and arranged these in this pattern, which can be varied somewhat, but is limited by the dimensions of standard 4' x 8' plywood size.

 The plywood must be carefully cut so the pieces meet on both vertical and horizontal dimensions with little gap.
-On this design, you only have to go two rows of plywood from the edge to the pitch.
-I used plywood clips to prevent warping (see picture).
+On this design, you only have to go two rows of plywood from the edge to the ridge.
+Use plywood clips to prevent warping (see picture).
 Joining them side to side is trickier -- each piece must meet on top of a truss board, which is only 1-1/2" wide, so you have 3/4" truss contact on each piece to nail it on.
 I found the only way to get it right was to position the uncut plywood piece on the roof and trace the joining trace board onto the plywood.
 After bringing it down, I marked the additional 3/4" as the cut line.
-It's a pain to put the board on twice (again, you need the very, very patient helper), but unless you've positioned your truss pieces with super precision, you will have some variation in the meeting angles along the four corners of the roof.
+It's a pain to put the board on twice (again, you need the very patient helper), but unless you've positioned your truss pieces with super precision, you will have some variation in the meeting angles along the four corners of the roof.
 Using roof planks instead of plywood sheaths would definitely be easier lifting and managing, although more cuts and measurements would be required.
 I definitely considered it while the patience of my helper grew thin in the heat of the day.
-The plank look be be very nice from the inside as well, and shingle nails poke through this thing plywood.
+The plank look would be very nice from the inside as well, and shingle nails poke through this thin plywood.
 But you don't spend that much time looking at the inside roof of your gazebo.

 Shingles and felt.